semanticdata/firefox-llamalife-in-sidebar/README.md

 A Firefox WebExtension to display Llama Life within the Firefox sidebar.
 This extension adds a new section to the sidebar which contains the Llama Life web app.
 It also adds a shortcut, and a button toggle within the toolbar.

-Press `Alt+Shift+5` to toggle the sidebar.
-This shortcut can be changed by going to Add-ons -> Llama Life in Sidebar -> Options.

 ## How to Use

-1. Toggle the sidebar by pressing Alt+Shift+8.
+1. Toggle the sidebar by pressing Alt+Shift+5.
 This shortcut can be changed by going to Add-ons -> Reddit in Sidebar -> Options.
 2. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.

 ## How to Unlock Firefox Sidebar Width